Skip to content

 def max_drawdown(returns: pd.Series | pd.DataFrame) -> float | pd.Series:

-"""Largest peak-to-trough loss (negative number)."""
+"""Largest peak-to-trough loss over the sample (negative number).

 dd = drawdown_series(_to_df(returns))